Data Reviews

 Review keys

 The key should uniquely identify a given piece of data extraction/review content.
 Ideally it should be consistent in spite of changes to the content, but this isn't always possible.
-Key input gets slugified by the reviews functions.
+Key input gets slugified by review_extraction.

 For web pages, e.g. of regulatory notices, try and use the notice ID if one can be extracted reliably, rather than the web page URL, because the the URL can change if they reorganise the website, and the notice ID could likely be extracted consistently despite such a change.